timescale/docs/promscale/install-promscale.md

 describes installing from a pre-built Docker image.
 For alternative installation methods, see the [Promscale GitHub repository][promscale-github].

 If you have a Kubernetes cluster with Helm installed, you can use the observability suite for Kubernetes (tobs) to install a full metric collection and visualization solution including Prometheus, Grafana, Promscale, and a preview version of PromLens.
-To learn how to do this, watch our [demo video][tobs demo video].
+To learn how to do this, watch our [demo video][tobs-demo].
+For more information about tobs, see the [tobs GitHub repository][tobs-gh].

 If you want to migrate data from Prometheus into Promscale, you can use [Prom-migrator][prom-migrator-blog], an open-source, universal Prometheus data migration tool that can move data from one remote-storage system to another.

+## Install Promscale from a Docker image
+You can install the Promscale Connector with a Docker image from [Docker Hub][promscale-docker-hub].
+For more information about this image, see the [Promscale Releases on GitHub][promscale-releases-github].

 ### Procedure: Installing Promscale from a Docker image
-1. Download the Docker image for the Promscale Connector from [Docker Hub][promscale-docker-hub].
-For more information about this image, see the [Promscale Releases on GitHub][promscale-releases-github].
 1. Create a network specific to Promscale-TimescaleDB:
     ```bash
     docker network create --driver bridge promscale-timescaledb